20 Beginner Line Dances Great to Know! (2024 Update)

 In Rocket To The Sun, I love the transition.
 The 3/4 walk around at the end of the dance is a simple, but brilliant way to transition to the next wall!
 Also, it’s an absolute beginner dance, so for sure take a moment and add to your dance list!

-One more bit of news about Rocket to the Sun: very recently a new dance was added to Copperknob called Rocket to the Sun (Chair Dance).
+One more bit of news about Rocket to the Sun: a new dance was recently added to Copperknob called Rocket to the Sun (Chair Dance).
 The choreographer credit says: Maddison Glover & Jennifer Jones.
-Jennifer took Maddison’s classic line dance and modified it to be accessible to folks who are not able to stand and dance easily.
+Jennifer took Maddison’s classic line dance and modified it to be accessible to folks who cannot stand and dance easily.
 I love that she did this, and it ended up being very popular for a bit, reaching as high as #5 in Copperknob’s top 10!
 She adds this note to her step sheet about it:

 Tutorial for Rocket to the Sun from Dancezing.